Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Cross-referencing requirements

-- Aligning behavior with roles
+- Linking behavior to roles

-Contextualizing the Model through Perspectives
+Contextualizing the Model Through Perspectives

 - Documenting business interfaces